Can You Improve Your Autoimmune Condition with Functional Medicine?

 The innate immune system

-The innate immune system is both a detective, scanning the body for potentially threatening invaders, and a first responder, destroying pathogens and prompting repair (4).
+The innate (in-built) immune system is both a detective, scanning the body for potentially threatening invaders, and a first responder, destroying pathogens and prompting repair (4).

 The innate immune system is the gatekeeper for coordinating the body’s entire immune response, and its simple defence strategies rely chiefly on:

-The acquired immune system
+The Adaptive (acquired) immune system

 Is autoimmunity curable?